daimalou/parcel-react-starter/README.md

 `"modules": true`  -use camelCase classname in scss and js file.

-`"modules": false` - use kebab-case classname like normal.
+`"modules": false` - use kebab-case classname as usual.

 ## Download